clhenrick/clhenrick.io/content/blog/2024-09-01-color-experiments-with-oklch.md

 - Lightness steadily declines by about 7% until the last swatch where it declines significantly by about 15%.
 Decreasing lightness more intensely for the last swatch helps make it stand out as the darkest swatch in the group.

-- Chroma increases steadily by about 0.04 for each swatch until the last swatch where it takes a significant dive by roughly 0.7.
+- Chroma increases steadily by about 0.04 for each swatch until the last swatch where it takes a significant dive by roughly 0.06.
 Reducing the chroma for the last swatch helps it appear darker among the rest of the swatches.

-- Although this is a "single hue" sequential color scheme hue doesn't remain static!
+- Although this is a "single hue" sequential color scheme, hue doesn't remain static!
 It changes slightly for each of the color scheme's swatches with the exception of the last two swatches.
-There's roughly 28 degrees of variance across the palette.
+There's roughly 28 degrees of variance across the palette which we might not perceive with our eyes.

 It's almost as if the colors in these swatches had a human touch applied to them...
 (Sarcasm intended).